sveltekit-i18n/lib/examples/README.md

 ## How to

-- Clone or download example you want to use
+- clone or download example you want to use
 - run `npm i sveltekit-i18n@latest` to fetch this dependecy from NPM
 - run `npm i` to install all other dependencies
 - run `npm run dev -- --open`